Vic-chocolate/requirement-analysis/README.md

 -- Requirement Analysis and Modeling: In this phase, the documented requirements are thoroughly examined for completeness, consistency, clarity, and feasibility.
 Any ambiguities, conflicts, or missing information are identified and resolved.
 -- Requirement Validation: This critical activity ensures that the defined requirements accurately reflect the real needs and expectations of the stakeholders and that they are achievable.

+Types of Requirements.
+    Functional Requirement: Functional requirements define what the system should do.
+They describe the specific behaviors or functions of the system, how it should react to particular inputs, and how it should behave in particular situations.
+They are typically expressed as actions the system performs.
+    Examples---- User Registration and Login: The system shall allow new users to register an account by providing an email address, password, and personal details.

+   Non-functional requirements :(NFRs) define how well the system performs a function.
+They specify criteria that can be used to judge the operation of a system, rather than specific behaviors. examples--- Performance:The system shall load search results for available slots within 2 seconds for up to 100 concurrent users.